SSoppen/Queusadilla/README.md

 # Queusadilla
-An extremely simple discord queue bot meant for self hosting or use in single servers Currently the bot uses a global list to save the queue.
-This means that the list is essentially shared between servers, if the bot were to added to more than one
+An extremely simple discord queue bot meant for self hosting or use in single servers.
+Currently the bot uses a global list to save the queue.
+This means that the list is essentially shared between servers, if the bot were to added to more than one.
 Commands:

 !add